 Minnesota children age 4 and younger may qualify for an Early Learning Scholarship.
 The maximum annual scholarship amount is \$7,500 per child and may be used at an eligible public or private early learning program.
-For fiscal year 2018, \$70.2 million was awarded in scholarships to about 12,100 participants (not all children received the maximum scholarship amount).
+For fiscal year 2020 roughly, \$70 million is expected to be awarded in scholarships to about 12,100 participants (not all children receive the maximum scholarship amount).
 An Early Learning Scholarship may be used in combination with other publicly funded programs (e.g., child care assistance payments, school readiness programs, voluntary prekindergarten programs, etc.).